-The Arm Code of Conduct supports how we manage our business in a responsible way consistent with our Core Beliefs .
+The Arm Code of Conduct supports how we manage our business in a responsible way consistent with our Core Beliefs1.
 It translates legal and regulatory requirements into the behaviors that we expect of all Arm employees, directors and agents and guides us to make ethical decisions that promote trust.
-Everyone at Arm is required to demonstrate on annual basis that they have read and understand the Code of Conduct; and completed the mandatory Code of Conduct training.
+Everyone at Arm is required to demonstrate on an annual basis that they have read and understand the Code of Conduct and completed the mandatory Code of Conduct training.

 Our Supplier Code of Conduct

 Arm’s Supplier Code of Conduct (Supplier Code) describes our corporate responsibility requirements from suppliers that provide products or services to Arm and its subsidiaries.
-Arm requires suppliers and their employees to commit to this Code as a condition of doing business.
+Arm requires suppliers and their employees to commit to the principles in this Code as a condition of doing business.

 Our Sustainability StrategyArm has signed the Universal Declaration of Human Rights and our Human Rights Policy is incorporated in our Code of Conduct.